rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 4*: Two isomorphic kernels of the random 3-regular graph instance

-All symmteric digraphs admid MISs, hence also kernels.
+All graphs and symmetric digraphs admid MISs, hence also kernels.

 It is worthwhile noticing that the **maximal matchings** of a graph correspond bijectively to its line graph's **kernels** (see the :py:class:`graphs.LineGraph` class).